Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 It was formed in 1891.

-in fact that they are from them, that they understand the ordinary, and that the ordinary are being shafted, and the ordinary are being creamed, the ordinary are being ignored, and so the populist comes along and says, Not only am I for you, I'm of you.
+A populist in this sense of seeking to represent the interests of ordinary people, this is what people who employ populism want the ordinary people to think, that they are one of them, in fact, that they are from them, that they understand the ordinary and that the ordinary are being shafted and the ordinary are being creamed, the ordinary are being ignored, and so the populist comes along and says,

 Most of them who do this are already from the establishment.

-They're elected governors, they're senators, or what have you.
+They're senators or what have you.

 So it becomes a technique to relate to people on an emotional basis with a false promise.